Vyral/jan-leasure/_posts/2023-05-26-the-best-home-loan-for-first-time-buyers.md

 **3\.
 They might have better interest rates.** In some circumstances, FHA loans might allow you to get a lower interest rate than a conventional loan.
 Plus, your interest rate will be fixed, so you won’t have to worry about it increasing later, as it does with adjustable-rate mortgages.
 At the end of the day, your interest rate is determined by a wide variety of factors, so talk to your lender and see which loan gets you the best rate possible.&nbsp;

 FHA loans may not be for everyone, but they might just be the best option for first-time buyers looking to make their dreams a reality.
-If you have questions about these types of loans or anything else, call or email me.
+If you have questions about these types of loans or the process of home-buying, in general, consider attending my [Home Buyer 101 Webinar on June 14 @ 7 PM CST](https://webinar.janleasuremortgage.com/){: target="_blank" rel="noopener"}.
+I promise it will be worth your time.
+[Register today!](https://webinar.janleasuremortgage.com/){: target="_blank" rel="noopener"}

+Don't hesitate to call or email me for any of your home-buying or lending needs.
 I am always willing to help!